neilmce/tupleware/README.md

 ```
 and lots more besides.
 See the [Usage Examples](docs/UsageExamples.md).

+How to use the library
+===
+> This library is reaching the end of early development.
+There will be instructions on how to add it
+> as a dependency in Maven/Gradle soon.

 Requirements & limitations.
 ===
 * The library requires Java 11 or higher.